-- 18.1: The City of Coconut Creek Administrative Orders and Police Department General Orders, as may be amended from time to time, shall be adopted by reference and made a part of this Agreement.
-It is agreed and understood that each member of the Bargaining Unit will be provided with an electronic copy of the General Orders formulated subsequent to the execution of this Agreement.
+- 18.1: The City of Coconut Creek Administrative Orders, the Police Department General Orders, Enforcement Procedures, and Administrative Procedures, and the Human Resources Policies and Procedures, as may be amended from time to time, shall be adopted by reference and made a part of this Agreement.
+Should a conflict exist between these policies and procedures and this Agreement, this Agreement shall prevail.
+It is agreed and understood that each member of the Bargaining Unit will be provided with an electronic copy of such policies and procedures.
 Any such new departmental rules and regulations shall be distributed to members within thirty (30) days after formal adoption, or as soon as practical thereafter.
-Employees will be required to sign for or digitally acknowledge the rules and regulations. - 18.2: It is recognized that the members of this bargaining unit are supervisors, and that they are required to properly exercise supervisory control as assigned.
+Employees will be required to sign for or digitally acknowledge the rules and regulations. - It is recognized that the members of this bargaining unit are supervisors, and that they are required to properly exercise supervisory control as assigned.
 Failure to reasonably perform normal and routine supervisory functions may result in discipline.